Mission and intent of the IAKS Expert Circles

 Swimming Pool Expert Circle

-Based on the exchange of knowledge throughout their meetings, the pool experts have compiled the “IAKS Future Trends for Pools”.
+Based on the exchange of knowledge throughout their meetings in 2019, the pool experts compiled the "IAKS Future Trends for Pools".
 The future trends outline important developments for professionals and non-professionals such as inclusivity, places for socialising, competing demands on public finances and digital transformation, and many more.

 The experts meet once or twice a year to discuss country-specific aspects from technical issues to visitor behaviour.
 How are pool projects successfully implemented?
 How can targets be achieved across the entire pool lifecycle?